W. J. Gruffydd: Politics

 Coming from a nonconformist, radical family, Gruffydd took an interest in Welsh politics and social questions.
 He was a member of Plaid Cymru and served as deputy vice-president in 1937.
 However, Gruffydd voiced disagreement with the party president Saunders Lewis, which eventually led to his leaving the party.

 Gruffydd was elected to Parliament as a Liberal Member of Parliament (MP) for the University of Wales seat in a by-election on 29 January 1943 after the sitting MP Ernest Evans became a County Court Judge.
+Gruffydd's exact political status at the election was ambiguous: despite having the official endorsement of the Liberal Party he was not (and never had been) a member and was listed as an independent on the ballot.
 Gruffydd's opponent in the by-election was Plaid Cymru's Saunders Lewis, and he had effectively split the Welsh-speaking community.
+His biographer T. Robin Chapman suggests that standing against Lewis, with whom he had held a longstanding political and intellectual feud played out over the pages of Y Llenor and elsewhere, was Gruffydd's main motivation in standing in the election.
 He was comfortably re-elected in the 1945 general election and sat until the abolition of university seats in 1950.
 He did not stand again for Parliament.

-Historians' judgment
+Historians' judgment of his Political Career

 The 1945 general election brought a reduction in Liberal strength in the House of Commons and was particularly savage for its leadership.
 Sir Archibald Sinclair, the party leader, lost his seat in Caithness and Sutherland, the Chief Whip Sir Percy Harris and William Beveridge were also beaten.
 In fact, with the exception of Gwilym Lloyd-George (who was in any case travelling in the direction of the Conservatives) every Liberal MP who had ever held government office was defeated.
 This meant that a new leader was required.
 Gruffydd was not a candidate and historians have noted that he was more concerned with his academic work than with trying to make a career in politics, but the judgment of one historian of the Liberal Party that he was an academic of extremely limited political experience only sitting in the House because of the university seats seems unduly harsh in the light of Gruffydd's long-time association with Welsh political and social affairs his previous vice-presidency of Plaid Cymru and his managing to be returned to the House of Commons when so many others were falling by the wayside; even candidates for university seats had to win the votes of real voters.